platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 Your site is now live and accessible to the world as soon as the DNS propagates.

-If something isn't working see the [troubleshooting guide](/domains/troubleshoot.md) for common issues.
-If that doesn't help, [contact support](../../overview/get-support.md).

-### How to change the private key format
+### Change the private key format

-Your certificate's private key has to be in PKCS#1 style, and start with `BEGIN RSA PRIVATE KEY`.
+Your certificate's private key needs to be in PKCS #1 format, which means it has `BEGIN RSA PRIVATE KEY` near the start.
-If it starts with `BEGIN PRIVATE KEY`, it's PKCS#8 and bundled with the identifier for key type.
+If it has `BEGIN PRIVATE KEY` instead, it's in PKCS #8 format and you need to change it.

-To convert the RSA key from PKCS#8 to PKCS#1, run:
+To convert the key from PKCS #8 to PKCS #1 format, run the following command:

 ```bash
 openTLS rsa -in private.key -out private.rsa.key